 Learn Basic French Pronunciation Rules

-French pronunciation can be challenging, especially for English speakers.
 To get started, focus on the basic pronunciation rules.
 For example, in French, the letter “e” is often silent, and “r” is always pronounced at the back of the throat.
-By mastering these basics, you’ll be able to read French texts more accurately.

 Another way to improve your French pronunciation is to practice speaking the language.
 You can do this by finding a language exchange partner or taking a French course.